Integrating RStudio Server Pro and Jupyter with PySpark

 This section describes the process to add a single node as a Spark client to a Hadoop cluster.
 This step is typically performed by a Hadoop administrator.
 In this example, we use Cloudera Manager, but these steps can also be adapted to other Spark clusters such as Amazon EMR.

-This process may vary depending on different versions of Cloudera CDH, authentication and other variables.
+This process may vary depending on different versions of Cloudera Distribution Hadoop (CDH), authentication, and other variables.
 Refer to the Cloudera Manager documentation for more information.

 Continue with the installation until it asks you to specify the hostname of the node to add.
 Add the hostname of the RStudio Server Pro node.